P2PModels/wallofshame-frontend/docs/docs/backend/architecture.md

 **What is a federation service?**

-Other popular solution to Graphql gateway is [Apollo Federation](https://www.apollographql.com/docs/federation/).
-This solution, which might seem a great choice at first glance, but comes with a big dependence in the Apollo Studio service which provides a cloud platform for subgraph development in a collaborative way along a supergraph composition automation service.
+Another popular solution to Graphql gateway is [Apollo Federation](https://www.apollographql.com/docs/federation/).
+This solution, which might seem a great choice at first glance, comes with a big dependence on the Apollo Studio service which provides a cloud platform for subgraph development in a collaborative way along with a supergraph composition automation service.

 Quoting [Schema stitching Handbook](https://github.com/gmac/schema-stitching-handbook):